TL;DR

 Over 10 years, the IDE in its current form is unlikely to endure.
 The form factor will shift.
 Agents will demand different interfaces.
 Batch processing will replace real-time interaction.

 Claude Code's architecture can absorb these shifts.
 It already does.
-You use it for coding, automation, blogging, agents—because it's just composable primitives.
+You use it for coding, automation, blogging, agents - because it's just composable primitives.

 If you're building an AI agent, don't build a new abstraction.
 Learn from Claude Code.
 Study its patterns:

 These principles compound.
 Skills you write for Claude Code teach you how agents think.
 The patterns apply to Deep Agents, Vercel AI SDK, and whatever agentic framework emerges next.
+For the concrete extension layer, see what Claude Code skills are and why skills beat prompts.

 The meta-insight: Claude Code is a teaching tool.
 Every time you watch it work, you're seeing how to build agents.
 Every mistake it makes is a pattern you can extract, encode into a skill, and replay.